carbonfive/shimmer/README.md

 Why?
 Headless Chrome via Selenium is about 2x slower than Poltergeist, which is a bummer.
 How fast could it be if we cut out the middleman and talked directly to Chromedriver, or Chrome?
 The goal of Shimmer is to figure that out.

+# Setup

+Install [`chrome-protocol-proxy`](https://github.com/wendigo/chrome-protocol-proxy) to see wire traffic over the remote debugging socket.

+    $ go get -u github.com/wendigo/chrome-protocol-proxy

+# Before running the test suite (benchmark)

+   1. Be sure to start up the proxy in a separate window before beginning the benchmark suite.

+       $ chrome-protocol-proxy

+   (By default, the proxy listens on port 9223 and forwards traffic to the Chrome child process, listening on port 9222)

+   2. Be sure to close Google Chrome completely - having any other open Chrome window or process will interfere with the runner.

 # Benchmarks

 There's a simple benchmark in place...